What is Dangerous Speech?

 Another hallmark is to tell people that they face a mortal threat from a disfavored or minority group, which makes violence seem not just acceptable, but necessary.
 This hallmark has been dubbed ‘accusation in a mirror’ because it asserts that violence would come from the opposite side – from those who are actually the would-be victims of violence.
 How can one know which speech is dangerous?
 One must make an educated, systematic guess.
 Dangerous Speech cannot be identified solely by the hallmarks or by any aspect of its content, since its capacity to inspire violence depends so much on its context – on who spreads it, how, to whom, and in what social and historical context.

 We have developed a test for dangerousness based on the message itself and four related elements: Speaker, Audience, Context, and Medium.
-These are known as the Dangerous Speech guidelines and their elements are described in a bit more detail below.
+These are known as the Dangerous Speech Framework and their elements are described in a bit more detail below.

 Dangerous Speech often contains ‘hallmarks’ such as dehumanization or ‘accusation in a mirror.’
 Another example of a hallmark is to portray the target group as violating the purity of the in-group, making violence a necessary method of preserving one’s identity.
 Some Dangerous Speech never makes direct reference to the target group.
 Instead, it describes members of the in-group either as traitors for being to sympathetic to the other group or as good virtuous in-group members, for example because they express their hatred of the other group.

 Some speakers are more influential than others, and they are therefore more capable of compelling a group to violence.
 Influence may stem from their status as political, religious, or cultural leaders, or they may gain influence from their natural charisma.
 The speaker can be anonymous, and in some cases that can make the speaker more influential.